paulflakstad/opencms-module-customwidgets/README.md

 # OpenCms module: Custom widgets

-This module currently contains 1 custom widget; The **string suggest widget**.

-The string suggest widget is an OpenCms input widget that adds a suggest/autocomplete feature for string input fields.
+This module currently contains 1 custom widget; The **string suggest widget** – an OpenCms input widget that adds a suggest/autocomplete feature for backend string input fields.
 (Intended for structured content elements of type OpenCmsString.)

 Based on [jQuery UI's Autocomplete widget](http://jqueryui.com/autocomplete/) and also leveraging a little [underscore.js](http://underscorejs.org/).